-Yes No C15 Are first-time, fir the fall? st-year students accepted for terms other than Х C16 Notification to a oplicants of adm ission decision sent (fill in one only) X On a rolling base By (date): Other: sis beginning 1-Jul C17 Reply policy for admitted applica nts (fill in one only) Must reply by (X No set date Must reply by N Other: date): ⁄/ay 1st or within weeks if notified d thereafter Deadline for hous Amount of housin ing deposit (MMD g deposit: 9D): \$200 Refundable if stud dent does not enro oll?
-Yes, in full Yes, in part No C18 Deferred admiss ion Voo No Does your institut admission? ion allow students to postpone enrollme ent after Yes No X If y es, maximum per iod of postponeme C19 Early admission of high school s tudents Yes No first-time, first-yea Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х C20 Common Applica ation: Question re emoved from CDS.
-(In itiated during 2 006-2007 cycle) C21-C22: Earl y Decision and d Early Action Pla ans C21 Early Decision that permits stude well in advance of ents to apply and l f the regular notifi nding if accepted) decision plan (an admote notified of an admitection date and that a for first-time, first-yea ssion decision sks students Yes No X If "yes," please co If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date cation date Number of application decision applicatio ants admitted und ns received by your ir er early decision plan bout your early decision C22 Early action Yes No notified of an adm nission decision w tion plan whereby studed the plan advance of the recommit to attending y egular Х
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall?
+X C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning (date): 1-Jul By (date): 0ther: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified the hereafter

-If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Deadline for housing deposit (MMDD): Amount of housing deposit: \$200 Refundable if student does not enroll?
+X Yes, in full Yes, in part No C18 Deferred admission Vac No Does your institution allow students to postpone enrollment after admission?
+If yes, maximum period of postponement: Yes No X C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+X NO C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+X If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Yes No X If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?